falent/googleHomeAssistantExpressNodeJS/README.md

 ![enter image description here](https://lh3.googleusercontent.com/zbdLvOCCRUeWIcRCBnVlOdGbGc5FNw_RTm9DzI-ZOPE4CNAATp_jfaKigyLccg3FkBUW_TlwIqs)

-Now if you have alreadyWAfnxThlWu4emdK-Qec_4gdiVJmQGqIEvCWdXxt5aOyEdfO77jpisZBEP5k7j6Z80So5ZRW0vrc) "TcTrEJQ-2FDM8jYkAgrLYtUH0pEeBRVPH1lzEWsHJfcdFAbEfx1FGVyliuAmO-vC8QlbTAnznYdA)
- google home device try to test it with it saying:
+You can test your action with your private google home: try to test it with it saying:
 Ok google, talk to {your defined in google actions skill invocation name}

 # Instructions for a quick deployment to Heroku